ubuntu/ubuntu-project-docs/docs/reference/exception-autopkgtest-Updates.rst

    -  References to each bug fixed by the SRU should be included in the changelog and major changes called out in the SRU template, especially where changed behavior is not backwards compatible.
+   -  For each release that is proposed to be updated by the SRU a link to the results of integration testing, via autopkgtest, successfully completed using the proposed package with no unexplained errors or failures.
+This testing will be done by uploading packages to a PPA and then triggering autopkgtests on those.
    -  Any architecture specific changes need to be noted.
    -  Any packaging changes (e.g. a dependency changes) need to be stated.